 - Hello!
 I'm Claire and I write the English wedding blog - an independent blog for brides and grooms.

 The English Wedding Blog is all about creativity: my dream is to curate an online space for couples to get inspired by real weddings, shoots and the latest in wedding design - with a real focus on English and UK weddings and suppliers.

 I'm also known for writing calligraphy - for my work with Kirstie Allsopp and because I've worked with hundreds of brides and grooms.
 Beautiful writing is my passion and I'm happiest with a pen in my hand and ink on my face!

 I live on the edge of the English Lake District, a couple of minutes from the seaside.
-I've lived in France and Italy, I ride a Vespa, I'm a cat person and I love rock music, walking in the mountains, and my beach.
+I've lived in France and Italy, I ride a Vespa, I'm a cat person and I love dirty guitar bands, walking in the mountains, and my beach.